jamesETF/EthicalFrenchie_Final/_puppies/tammy.md

 ---
-title: Ace
+title: Tammy
-subtitle: I’m a lilac French Bulldog puppy for sale located in New York City.
+subtitle: I’m a cream  French Bulldog puppy for sale located in New York City.
 And not just a regular lilac, lilac with tan points, which makes me **really rare**.
 width: xsmall
-image: /lilac-french-bulldog-ace/ace.jpg
+image: /cream-french-bulldog-tammy/cream-french-bulldog-tammy.jpg
 topics: [Our Puppies, Lilac & Tan French Bulldog]
 navbar:
   sticky: true